 This may generate the biggest debate about Prime Day.
 These are the two main theories: let Amazon boost your money-makers to sell even more or discount your slow sellers to get rid of them.

 It may seem obvious to highlight and discount your best sellers on Prime Days.
 Doing so can improve your Inventory Performance Index (IPI) score simply because high sales improve your scores.
 But some sellers may be hesitant to offer discounts on a product that is already selling well without a discount.

 Most sellers just choose what is right for them.
 If your inventory supports it, we suggest trying both approaches to see which one offers the best results.
-Not only will you learn something for next Prime Day, you can learn new ways to approach inventory management issues year round.
+Not only will you learn something for the next Prime Day, but you can also learn new ways to approach inventory management issues year-round.